-- To partially fund additional teachers to lead small group and one to one tuition in Mathematics, Reading, Writing and EGPS (English, Grammar, Punctuation & Spelling) focussed on overcoming gaps in learning, to accelerate progress and raise attainment;
+- Part-funded additional teachers to lead small group and one to one tuition in Mathematics, Reading, Writing and EGPS (English, Grammar, Punctuation & Spelling) focussed on overcoming gaps in learning, to accelerate progress and raise attainment;

-- To partly fund Mrs Sargeant, our Home School Support Worker: to work alongside children and families who may need support and advice or someone with whom they can share any concerns or worries; and to improve attendance and punctuality.
+- Part-funded Mrs Sargeant, our Home School Support Worker: to work alongside children and families who need support and advice or someone with whom they can share any concerns or worries; and to improve attendance and punctuality.

-- To partly fund Mrs Weller, our school counsellor to deliver one to one counselling sessions for vulnerable pupils to raise self-esteem and improve emotional well-being;
+- Part-fund Mrs Weller, our school counsellor, to deliver one to one counselling sessions for vulnerable pupils to raise self-esteem and improve emotional well-being;

-- To fund pupils attendance at extended schools out of hours’ activities so all pupils have the opportunity to attend clubs and the school journey;
+- Funded pupils attendance at extended schools out of hours’ activities so all pupils have the opportunity to attend clubs and the school journey;

-- To partly fund Mrs Gabriel, our pastoral support HLTA, in working with vulnerable children in school to improve readiness for learning
+- Part-funded Mrs Gabriel, our pastoral support HLTA, in working with vulnerable children in school to improve readiness for learning

-All our work through the pupil premium will be aimed at accelerating progress to move children to at least age related expectations.
+All work funded through the pupil premium was aimed at accelerating progress to move children to at least age-related expectations.

-Please read the published Pupil Premium Expenditure Report for 2017-2018 at the foot of the page
+Please read the proposed Pupil Premium Expenditure Report for 2018-2019 at the foot of the page

 Eligibility for Pupil Premium